mcu-tools/mcuboot/docs/design.md

 will be the value of the "Software type" attribute in the generated BOOT_RECORD TLV.
 The target must also define the `MAX_BOOT_RECORD_SZ` macro which indicates the maximum size of the CBOR encoded boot record in bytes.
-During boot, MCUBoot will look for these TLVs (in case of multiple images) in the manifests of the active images (the latest and validated) and copy the CBOR encoded binary data to the shared data area.
+During boot, MCUboot will look for these TLVs (in case of multiple images) in the manifests of the active images (the latest and validated) and copy the CBOR encoded binary data to the shared data area.
 Preserving all these image attributes from the boot stage for use by later runtime services (such as an